 Okay, so where are we up to?
 We showed you the map of our route from Patnos to Tatvan on our little mini road trip.
 Our first stop was Adilcevaz with the centuries old mosque and beautiful views across Van Gölü, and then it was time to press on towards Ahlat.
-And Ahlat is the subject of this post.
+And the Seljuk tombstones of Ahlat are the subject of this post.

 But do you know what?
-I’m a history lover, I read, I visit historic sites, I have a minor armchair obsession with archaeology…but east Turkey just blew our minds.
-While we’re at this cemetery in Ahlat, none of us are really concentrating on the historical detail of what we’re witnessing.
+We’re history lovers.
+We read.
+We visit historic sites.
+I have a minor armchair obsession with archaeology.
+But east Turkey just blew our minds.
+While we’re gazing at these haunting tombstones of Ahlat, none of us are really concentrating on the historical detail of what we’re witnessing.

 And they do indeed set about telling ‘abla’ all about the history of the tombs…with gusto!
 The smaller of the two kids keeps trying to butt in – but there’s no way the taller one’s gonna let that happen.
 Oh no, he’s on a mission.
 We’re all automatically heading back towards the car, slowly, as our friend’s history lesson continues.
 She relays bits back to us.

 “They’re saying the tombs which are lying down belonged to the women and the men’s ones are standing.”